Higher Dimer Covers on Snake Graphs: Matrix Formula for -Dimer Covers on Snake Graphs

 In particular, the top-left entry is

 \end{theorem}

-Once \Cref{thm:matrix} is proven, we will show our main result (\Cref{thm intro1}) that this quantity also equals the number of $m$-dimer covers in Section \ref{sect 4} after introducing more background on working with these matrices.
+Once Theorem \ref{thm:matrix} is proven, we will show our main result (Theorem \ref{thm intro1}) that this quantity also equals the number of $m$-dimer covers in Section \ref{sect 4} after introducing more background on working with these matrices.

-We will need the following lemma to prove \Cref{thm:matrix}. \begin{lemma} For any positive integers $a_1,\dots,a_n$, we have
+We will need the following lemma to prove Theorem \ref{thm:matrix}. \begin{lemma} For any positive integers $a_1,\dots,a_n$, we have

 \end{lemma} \begin{proof} Let $\mathcal G[1^{n+2}]$ be the straight snake graph with $n+1$ tiles where the vertical edges are labelled by $e_1,\dots,e_{n+2}$.
 We consider the set of all $m$-dimer covers such that the left most edge is covered by an $i$-dimer and the right most edge is covered by a $j$-dimer, and re-group them based on $p(e_{n+1})$, as illustrated below.